-To broaden our reach and impact of services in strengthening and supporting women and girls to overcome obstacles and live their best life.
+To broaden our reach and impact of services in strengthening and supporting women, girls and families to overcome obstacles and live their best life.

-To enrich the lives of women and girls
+To enrich the lives of women, girls and families

 Our Core Values:

 Excellence: We are committed to excellence and the highest standards of quality and professionalism in our service delivery, and continually strive to improve all aspects of our operations.